covacialex/nextjs-restaurant/README.md

 Created completely from scratch in trying to learn more about React/NextJS.

-- Add products to cart and persist them throught the pages using React Context.
+- Add products to cart and persist them throughout the pages using React Context.
 - Buy the products using Stripe.
 - Easily add, remove or modify the products from the Menu page using Sanity.